- What causes BPH?

 Can BPH cause hypertension?

 When you look at the numbers, it appears that there’s a connection between BPH and hypertension.
-Twenty-five to 30% of all men over the age of 60 years old has both of them together.
+25 to 30% of all men over the age of 60 years old have both of them.

 Doctors say this makes sense because of the influence of stress on the body.

-You may already know that the nervous system is composed of two primary parts – the sympathetic nervous system and the parasympathetic nervous system.
+You may already know that the nervous system composes of two primary parts – the sympathetic nervous system and the parasympathetic nervous system.

 The sympathetic part is related to you reacting properly when you are facing a tiger or a lion-like stressor in your life.
 It helps you respond so you can survive.